1955 Southern Illinois Salukis football team

 The 1955 Southern Illinois Salukis football team was an American football team that represented Southern Illinois University (now known as Southern Illinois University Carbondale) in the Interstate Intercollegiate Athletic Conference (IIAC) during the 1955 college football season.
 Under first-year head coach Albert Kawal, the team compiled a 4–4–2 record.
 The team played its home games at McAndrew Stadium in Carbondale, Illinois.

 Schedule

+NFL draft

+The following Saluki was selected in the 1956 NFL draft following the season.